-The Administration Section is the office of the Lowndes County Sheriff, Chris Prine.
-He is supported by the Chief Deputy, Major and a civilian staff of 12 that serves in various administrative and clerical functions.
+The Administration Section is the office of the Lowndes County Sheriff, Ashley Paulk.
+He is supported by a civilian staff that serves in various administrative and clerical functions.
 This section contains the operations, records and financial business of the Sheriff’s Office and its Constitutional duties.
-It is the central point of public policy and initiatives proposed by The Sheriff for the safe and efficient operations of law enforcement in Lowndes County.
+It is the central point of public policy and initiatives proposed by the Sheriff for the safe and efficient operations of law enforcement in Lowndes County.

-Office Manager, Janet Culpepper and the 11 civilian staff members ensure the accurate recording and filing of cases handled by the Sheriff’s Office, the efficient filing of warrants and civil papers as well as the financial transactions of public monies.
+Office Manager Janet Culpepper and the other civilian staff members ensure the accurate recording and filing of cases handled by the Sheriff’s Office, the efficient filing of warrants and civil papers as well as the financial transactions of public monies.

-The Uniform Patrol Division is commanded by Captain Michael H. Weldon who has over 22 years of law enforcement experience.
+The Uniform Patrol Division is commanded by Captain Ricky Crosby who has over 25 years of law enforcement experience.
 The Patrol Division consists of 4 shifts of Patrol Deputies which provide around the clock protection for the citizens and visitors of Lowndes County.
 Patrol Deputies responds to calls for service, answers calls and complaints, enforce traffic laws, patrols property and serves warrants and all other related court processes.
 If you have any questions concerning the Uniform Patrol Division please feel free to contact Capt.
-Weldon at (229) 671-3133 or by email at firstname.lastname@example.org.
+Crosby at (229) 671-3133 or by email at email@example.com.

-Currently, the Lowndes County Sheriff’s Office Canine Unit consists of 12 canine handlers.
+The Lowndes County Sheriff’s Office Canine Unit is commanded by Sergeant Wade Catlett.
+Currently, the unit consists of canines who are cross-trained for patrol and narcotics detection.
 Eight of those canines are cross-trained for patrol work and narcotics detection.
 The cross trained canines are responsible for finding criminals, lost people, evidence, as well as narcotics detection.

 The other four canines are single purpose canines, which are utilized strictly for narcotics detection.

 The canine handlers work in various areas of the agency, which allows for the most effective law enforcement response for the community.
 There are canines assigned to narcotics, warrants, patrol, and the jail.